kingluddite/web-dev-notes/development/workflow/git/01-intro-git.md

 $ git branch -D branch-name-here
 ```

-* you can not delete a branch if you are inside it
+* You can not delete a branch if you are inside it

 ## Tip

-See what content is inside a file
+## See what content is inside a file

 ```
 $ cat file1
 ```